How to choose the right 3D material for the background you want to draw: Line art edition

 If you want to make the curved surfaces of such materials smooth using LT conversion, you can reduce the number of lines drawn by lowering the detection accuracy value.

-However, during LT conversion, minor unevenness is difficult to reflect even with high detection accuracy values.
+However, when performing LT conversion, minor unevenness is difficult to reflect even with high detection accuracy.

 For example, in the image below, the left side has a detection accuracy of 100, and the right side has 50.